ES

 HOW IS PAIN AND SUFFERING CALCULATED?

-There is no one rule for determining pain and suffering amounts.
+There is no one rule for determining the amount of pain and suffering.
 Some plaintiffs’ attorneys will use their clients’ medical expense compensation as a starting point and then multiply that figure according to the severity of the injury.
 For example, if the plaintiff incurs $10,000 in medical expenses for a significant bone fracture or multiple injuries, the Philadelphia injury lawyer may decide that the pain and suffering amount is worth four times that amount, or $40,000.
 Other attorneys may use a per diem model, which argues for a set amount per day starting on the date of the injury-causing accident and ending once the plaintiff has reached his or her maximum medical recovery.

 PROVING PAIN AND SUFFERING